Planning a kitchen

 A lot of the big-name kitchen brands sell kitchens pre-assembled, ie to the standard measurements below.
 If you have the budget, you could consider getting storage made to your home's exact specifications.

 |Kitchen unit dimensions|

 |Sizes||Base unit||Wall unit||Worktops||Sinks|

 |Width||30-60cm||30-60cm||2.5m, 3m or 4m and cut to fit||76-95|

 |Depth||Up to 60cm||30cm||Depth of cabinet plus 3cm overhand||44-50cm|

 |Cooker||Fridge/Freezer||Dishwasher (full/slimline)||Washing machine/tumble dryer||Built-in oven|

-Even if you don’t go down the route of having something made bespoke, many kitchen companies have design services to help you come up with the best design for you and your lifestyle, including which types of storage could work best.
+Even if you don’t opt for bespoke design, many kitchen companies have design services to help you come up with the best design for you and your lifestyle, including which types of storage could work best.

 You can click on the kitchen brand names in our kitchen brands guide to see what services each firm provides.